-I m not sure who coined that phrase, but my manager blocked out all distractions and made sure he was not interrupted.
+I’m not sure who coined that phrase, but my manager blocked out all distractions and made sure he was not interrupted.
 Our discussion was the only focus for that hour.
 He made the choice to value the feedback appointment with me.

 The Form, The Discussion, The Commitment

-I completed my self appraisal and he read it.
+I completed my self-appraisal and he read it.
 He highlighted comments I made to review with me.
-He presented his review and we discussed the differences in our opinions and gained greater understanding of each others perceptions.
+He presented his review and we discussed the differences in our opinions and gained greater understanding of each other’s perceptions.
 I discovered that a couple of risks I took were for the right reasons, but didn’t yield the right results.
 We talked about a new approach to gain some consensus around my suggestions.
 I thought I would get in trouble for that one.
 It turned out to be a great learning situation.
 Finally, the commitment.
 He shared his commitment to help me learn, grown and challenged me to work towards an even higher level of performance.
 My weaknesses, development areas, opportunities, they were all addressed with openness and gave me a sense of direction.
-There were even so kudos for some difficult projects I completed.
+There were even some kudos for some difficult projects I completed.

 My Ratings Made Sense

-Hard work doesn’t make a performance rating, right results do.
+Hard work doesn’t make a performance rating, the right results do.
 My manager helped me see that improving the way I approach my tasks will help me to gain better results.
 The ratings were not a surprise due to the ongoing communication and our company performance management system that captures the details of my measurable results.

 Goals and Training

-The career goals I have identified with my manager have purpose.
-I understand how they fit in the company’s overall goals.
+The career goals I have identified with my manager have a purpose.
+I understand how they fit in with the company’s overall goals.
 There are many courses our company offers that I haven’t taken advantage of since I have been employed.
 Time to quit putting off the online courses I know I need.

 Genuine Concern for My Success

-We had a transparent conversation, not just about my performance, but some of my managers career goals.
+We had a transparent conversation, not just about my performance, but some of my manager’s career goals.
 I can see how my ability to step up and accomplish more will allow my manager to delegate to me.
 There was a sense that he was genuinely interested in my success.

-Its not all a walk in the park, but when two professionals approach the performance discussion with respect and openness, great things can happen.
+It’s not all a walk in the park, but when two professionals approach the performance discussion with respect and openness, great things can happen.

 Looking for a system to make Performance Management a strategic advantage?
-BullseyeEngagement offers a web based solution to help shift the culture of expectations for your company process.
+BullseyeEngagement offers a web-based solution to help shift the culture of expectations for your company process.